Quantum-enhanced sensing with variable-range interactions: Beneficial role of variable-range interaction in quantum metrology

 Counterintuitively, we find that by incorporating long-range interactions, it is possible to surpass thermal fluctuations and beat the SQL for higher temperatures where the sensor built with nearest-neighbor interactions fails.
 We define a critical value of inverse temperature, $\beta_{critical}^{\mathcal{Z}}$, up to which quantum advantage persists for a given range of interaction.
 We report that

 up to certain values of $\mathcal{Z}$ for a fixed value of $\alpha$.
-In particular, when $1 < \alpha < 2$, there exists values of $\mathcal{Z}$ in which $\delta \omega_{\min}$ is obtained below SQL for certain low $\beta$ values which cannot be reached with nearest neighbor model.
-Specifically, when $\alpha = 1.7$ and $\mathcal{Z} = 2$, we find that uncertainty goes below SQL with $\beta \approx 4$ which cannot occur with $\mathcal{Z} = 1$ (see Fig. \ref{beta_plot}).
-It clearly indicates the advantage of using a long-range Hamiltonian as a quantum sensor in the presence of high temperatures.
+In particular, when $1 < \alpha < 2$, there exist values of $\mathcal{Z}$ for which $\delta \omega_{\min}$ is obtained below the SQL for certain low $\beta$ values which cannot be reached with the nearest neighbor model.
+Specifically, when $\alpha = 1.7$ and $\mathcal{Z} = 2$, we find that uncertainty goes below the SQL with $\beta \approx 4$ which cannot occur with $\mathcal{Z} = 1$ (see Fig. \ref{beta_plot}).
+This clearly indicates the advantage of using a long-range Hamiltonian as a quantum sensor in the presence of high temperatures.
 Notably, as $\beta$ increases, the minimum uncertainty value exhibits a slight decrement before rapidly reaching a saturation point.
 Beyond this point, further increments in $\beta$ do not yield significant improvements in reducing uncertainty.
-This observation opens up new possibilities for the development of sensors that can outperform SQL, even in the high-temperature limit.
+This observation opens up new possibilities for the development of sensors that can outperform the SQL, even in the high-temperature limit.